PDLPorters/PDL-DSP-Windows/README.md

 - min\_bins => MIN

     This sets the minimum number of frequency bins.
 Defaults to 1000.
-If necessary, the piddle of window samples are padded with zeroes before the fourier transform is performed.
+If necessary, the ndarray of window samples are padded with zeroes before the fourier transform is performed.

 ## get